GabrielDougherty/AudioTrace/README.md

 open build/AudioTrace.app
 ```

 On first launch, you'll be prompted to grant audio input permissions in System Settings > Privacy & Security.
+And to grant Accessibility features (for window titles)

 ## Architecture